 A typical day for shipping was a continuous push to get the orders picked as soon as possible, then a push to get the orders packed, then there was the Big Push at the end of the day to try to force everything through the shipping process and ready for UPS.

-Karen was coming in at 4 am to sort through paperwork and try to organize things.
+Karen was coming in at 2 or 3 am to sort through paperwork and try to organize things.
 During the day she was working to manage the Big Pushes, move people to where the work was.
 And at the end of her 13 hour day she went home exhausted.
 And the next day she got to do it all again.

 Meanwhile, in the background, a storm was brewing.
 We had identified an opportunity with great potential for productivity in manufacturing and shipping.
 But for Karen, that “opportunity” meant her team had to take on higher volumes of work with no more predictability than what they were already struggling to get out the door.